Zündapp K800 German Military Motorcycle Vulcan 1/35

 My Zündap military motorcycle was completed.
 German military mainly used BMW and Zündap motorcycles for military use in World War II.

-I tried hair spray method to this small kit, firstly blew black painted over it, painting in German gray, peeling off this gray and exposed black like rust.
+I tried the hair spray method to this small kit, firstly blew black painted over it, painting in German gray, peeling off this gray and exposed black like rust.

 Black and German gray is a similar color and not occurred an outstanding effect.